Sabarnna1/GIS-Arcgis/README.md

 # GIS-Arcgis using Python
-The library used in python is arcgis
+The library used in python is arcgis which is a GIS software.